gradualgames/ggvm/README.md

 ./gradlew desktop:dist

-To package up the currently configured game with a JRE for distribution, type:

-./gradlew desktop:distPackr

-Note that using this task requires the packr utility, and a JDK zip file to be present on the file system and configured using local.properties.

-To package up the currently configured game with a JRE AND modify the resulting exe to include an icon, type:

-./gradlew desktop:distPackrIcon

-The icon will be obtained from the game's assets directory under a folder called icon, and it will look for a file called icon.ico.
-Note that the demo game, Dushlan, currently does not have an icon included.
-Note also that this task requires resourcehacker.exe to be installed, and only works on Windows machines at the moment.

-distPackrIcon is what typically will be used for a full Windows PC release, say for Steam.

 # Building a Game for Android

 To run the currently configured game (see [Setting up local.properties](#setting-up-localproperties)) on Android, type: